aanunez/tortilla8/README.md

 # tortilla8

+Tortilla8 is a collection of Chip8 tools for per-processing, assembling, emulating, disassembling, and visualizing Chip8 ROMs.

 What is Chip8
 -------------

-[Chip8](https://en.wikipedia.org/wiki/CHIP-8) is a language published in 1978 via the RCA COSMAC VIP Instruction Manual that was bosted as making programming easier for hobbiests on the system.
+[Chip8](https://en.wikipedia.org/wiki/CHIP-8) is a language published in 1978 via the RCA COSMAC VIP Instruction Manual that was bosted as making game programming easier for hobbiests on the system.
 Chip8 is popular to emulate due to its simplicity and the now extensive amount of documentation.

 Major Issues
 ------------